rathead-industrial-products/rtos/doc/quick_reference_guide.md

 ### Tips and Tricks ###

-Call eexDelay(0) to cause the scheduler to run as a pseudo Yield().
+Call eexDelay(0) as a pseudo Yield() to cause the scheduler to run.
 It will just dispatch the same thread again but it may be useful for debugging or profiling.

 ### Examples ###